markmarkoh/datamaps/README.md

 #### Custom popup on hover

-Expanding on the previous example of using `data`, any property passed into `data` will be sent to the `popupTemplate` function, which can be overriden to display custom messages.
+Expanding on the previous example of using `data`, any property passed into `data` will be sent to the `popupTemplate` function, which can be override to display custom messages.
 ```html
 <script>
     var map = new Datamap({